How to Make a Homemade Cigar Humidor

 4. Seal and Test the Cellar

-- Cedar Saturation : Before storing your cigars, it is recommended to saturate the cedar slabs by letting the humidifier sit for several days.
+- Cedar Saturating : Before storing your cigars, it is recommended to saturate the cedar slabs by letting the humidifier sit for several days.
 This ensures that the wood absorbs moisture and maintains a stable level.

 5. Storing Cigars

-After preparing the humidor, you can begin storing your cigars.
+Once you've prepared your humidor, you can begin storing your cigars.
 Be sure to follow a few best practices:

 - Organization : It is best to organize cigars by type or date of purchase, using dividers to prevent them from coming into direct contact with each other.